Requirements for all horses boarded and trained at Léttleiki Icelandics:

 |Diseases caused by bacterial toxins|

-If an owner does not wish for his/her horse to be vaccinated in accordance with our schedule or does not wish his/her horse to receive a certain vaccine this can be negotiated in certain cases but the owner much sign a release form and holds all liability.
+If an owner does not wish for his/her horse to be vaccinated in accordance with our schedule or does not wish his/her horse to receive a certain vaccine, this can be discussed in certain cases; however, the owner must sign a release form and holds all liability.